 California Freethought Day combines the fun and atmosphere of a fair with the education and activism of a conference.
 It's a festival of freethought.
 We'll have speakers and live entertainment, family activities, an authors' panel with Q&A, and more!

 More than just a single event, the weekend is packed with plenty to do including workshops at Secular Leadership Day, a fundraising Reception with live entertainment and an open bar, plus an opportunity to promote the movement at Secular Advocacy Day.

 Our theme for 2016 has not yet been announced, but check back soon.
 Learn about themes in prior years.

 Freethought Day dates back to 1692, during the time of the Salem Witch Trials.
 Massachusetts Governor William Phips wrote, on October 12, about the quagmire that the trials had degenerated into, in part by a reliance on "evidence" of a non-objective nature and especially "spectral evidence" in which the accusers claimed to see devils and other phantasms consorting with the accused.

-Learn more about Freethought Day from the Sacramento Atheists and Other Freethinkers.
+Learn more about Freethought Day from the Sacramento Atheists and Other Freethinkers and Wikipedia.

 And read this article about Freethought Day published in Secular Nation (v 20, i 3).

 Here's the team that, along with dozens of volunteers, makes this weekend possible.

 Our Bylaws and Guiding Documentation are available for all to read.